-- 22.1 The Local Governing Body and our senior leadership team are responsible for ensuring we follow recruitment procedures that help to deter, reject or identify people who might harm children.
-When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Keeping Children Safe in Education 2022 and the local safeguarding partner arrangements. - 22.2 All relevant staff (involved in early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification. - 22.3 We ensure that our volunteers are appropriately checked and supervised when in school.
-We check the identity of all contractors working on site and request DBS checks where required by Keeping Children Safe in Education 2022.
-Contractors who have not undergone checks will not be allowed to work unsupervised during the school day. - 22.4 When using supply staff, we will obtain written confirmation from supply agencies or third-party organisations that staff they provide have been appropriately checked and are suitable to work with children.
-Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - 22.5 The CMAT maintains and audits for compliance the single central record of recruitment checks undertaken in each of our academies.
+- 22.1 The Local Governing Body and our senior leadership team are responsible for monitoring that we follow recruitment procedures that help to deter, reject or identify people who might harm children.
+When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Keeping Children Safe in Education 2023 and the local safeguarding partner arrangements. - We inform shortlisted candidates that the school will carry out online search checks on the successful candidate to help identify any incidents or issues that are publicly available online, as part of our due diligence process. - 22.3 All relevant staff (involved in primary or early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification. - We ensure that our volunteers are appropriately checked and supervised when in school.
+We check the identity of all contractors working on site and request DBS checks where required by Keeping Children Safe in Education 2023.
+Contractors who have not undergone checks will not be allowed to work unsupervised during the school day. - 22.5 When using supply staff, we will obtain written confirmation from supply agencies or third-party organisations that the staff they provide have been appropriately checked and are suitable to work with children.
+Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - 22.6 The CMAT maintains and audits for compliance the single central record of recruitment checks undertaken in each of our academies.
 Our recruitment policy and procedures can be accessed here [link].